kevinsheu/udacity-self-driving-nd/README.md

 Projects from Udacity's Self Driving Car Engineer Nanodegree.

-This repository contains project files for program which I started in 2018.
+This repository contains project files for the program which I started in 2018.

 Please use as a reference only.